-How to find a job in Berlin?
-Over the past 22 years, we have helped students from all over the world integrate into life in Berlin.
+How do I find a job in Berlin?
+Over the past 22 years, we have helped students from all over the world start a new life in Berlin.
 Finding a job in Berlin is a central topic in our consultations.
-So, what do we recommend them?
+So, what do we recommend to our students?
 Here is an essential guide:

 Searching for a job in Berlin: Basics

-Before searching for a job in Berlin, make sure to consider the basics such as having a valid residence permit.
-Qualified workers with vocational training can apply for a residence permit at the Berlin Immigration Office.
+Before searching for a job in Berlin, make sure to have covered the basics such as having a valid residency permit.
+Qualified workers with vocational training can apply for a residency permit at the Berlin Immigration Office.

 Next, you need to understand the market.
 Berlin is a vibrant centre for creative industries, artistic ventures, IT start-ups and services.
 In fact, the service sector accounts for 84% Berlin’s overall economic output.
 More and more global corporations are opening service centres in this innovative city.
-Berlin Business Location Center can give you the most valuable insights into businesses and employment opportunities in the city.
+The Berlin Business Location Center can give you the most valuable insights into businesses and employment opportunities in the city.

 Find a job in Berlin with a strategic plan

 When searching for a job in Berlin, you should start off with a plan, a SWOT analysis if you will.
 To begin with, make a list of your interests, strengths and qualifications (education, certifications and job experience).
 Then, develop a clear understanding of roles, activities or industries that interest you.
 What opportunities are open to you?
 Are you qualified for them?
-What can you improve to stand out among your competition?
-In fact, you might need to find a step-stone job first until you can fulfil the criteria for your dream job.
+What can you improve to stand out from your competition?
+In fact, you might need to find a stepping-stone job first until you can fulfil the criteria for your dream job.
 Many international graduates start with service roles in international companies where they can learn new skills.